-STEMCO, a division of Senasys, Capillary Switches stand out from other capillary switch manufacturer’s because they are temperature compensated.
+STEMCO Capillary Switches are a division of Senasys and stand out from other capillary switch manufacturer’s because they are temperature compensated.

 A capillary switch should be temperature compensated to adjust the switch’s performance when changes in temperature occur.
 For instance, a capillary switch may be set for the contacts to close at 150°F, but the fluid or air temperature within the equipment may reach 250°F. If the capillary switch wasn’t temperature compensated, the switch may have a poor reaction to the high temperature within the equipment and cause failure.